worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "What are you thinking?"
 Martin asked.

-Sarah turned from the window.
+Liv turned from the window.
 "I'm thinking we should keep this to ourselves.
 For now.
 Until we understand more.
 Until it's safe to share."

 "You think it'll ever be safe?"